joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/07/30/sports/olympics/us-womens-soccer-netherlands.html?searchResultPosition=7

 **They Spurned the Vaccine.
 Now They Want You to Know They Regret It.**\
-`People who once rejected the vaccine or simply waited too long are now grappling with the consequences, often in raw, public ways`\
+`People who once rejected the vaccine or simply waited too long are now grappling with the consequences, often in raw, public ways.`\
 https://nytimes.com/2021/07/30/us/covid-vaccine-hesitancy-regret.html?searchResultPosition=8

 **We go to a penalty shootout: Here’s what happens now.**\